Updated: Jan 4

 Moderate exercise is a foreign concept.
 It doesn't make sense but I think it will.
 Training without a specific target, a date, a task is going to take getting used to but it will happen, and this brain will get wrapped around it.
 It will have no choice.
 To be perfectly clear, I am learning to moderate so that I can train for a comeback with a healthy body when the time is right.
 I will smash myself again, and for that I am not even a little bit sorry.

 It is a weird feeling, typing between intervals, not huffing and puffing, doing 'reasonable' exercise.
 Will I get used to it?
 I think so.
 Will I lose it and run myself into the ground once or twice in the next 8 weeks?
 Likely, if history tells us anything.
 But, I know there will be more days like today than not, days when the spirit of the program takes and keeps hold.

-And so here we are, at the end of day 1 of 56.
+And so here we are, at the end of day 1.
 I feel accomplished.
 I feel happy that I made it.
 I feel proud of myself for noticing the downward slide that was happening and correcting the course.
 I can't wait for tomorrow.
 I can't wait for tomorrow.
 Damn, I can't believe I said that.
 I can't wait for tomorrow.
 Not very on brand for 2020, but true.
 I can't wait for the challenges and opportunities of tomorrow.